marifdemirtas/pfp-ebooks/_sources/plan1.rst

 If only you could write a little Python to easily collect them all...

 It turns out that you can!
+Run the code below to see what it collects.

 .. activecode:: football_roster_3
    :language: python3
    :nocodelens:

-   # Get the webpage
+   #Get the webpage
    # Load libraries for web scraping
    from bs4 import BeautifulSoup
    import requests